-Reiss joined ESPNBoston.com in September of 2009 and is a native New Englander who has stayed close to his roots.
+Reiss joined ESPNBoston.com in September and is a native New Englander who has stayed close to his roots.
 He first started covering the Patriots in 1997 with the team's official newspaper, Patriots Football Weekly, before moving on to the MetroWest Daily News in his hometown of Framingham.
-From 2005-2009, he covered the Patriots for the Boston Globe, while also writing on the NFL.
+Since 2005 he has covered the Patriots for the Boston Globe, while also writing on the NFL.
 He started his popular Patriots blog in 2004.

 Send your questions now and join Reiss Thursday at noon ET!